Searinvestments/pricing/standard_account.md

 |The level of {{site.data.keyword.Bluemix_notm}} Support stays the same. |
 {:caption="Table 2.
 What's not changing" caption-side="top"}

-**Note**: If your trial account doesn't convert, you will see a message that explains why.
+**Note**: If your trial account doesn't convert, you'll see a message that explains why.
 You might have more than one organization in your existing trial account or apps that cannot be transferred.
 You can take the appropriate action and then try to convert the account again.

-When you are signed up for a Standard account, you can invite team members to collaborate in your organization and spaces, view your usage, create spaces, update your account profile, and manage your organization.
+When you own a Standard account, you can invite team members to collaborate in your organization and spaces, view your usage, create spaces, update your account profile, and manage your organization.

 ## Lite plans
 {: #liteplans}

-Lite plans, which are also available in a Pay-As-You-Go Account, are structured as a free quota.
+Lite plans, which are also available in a Pay-As-You-Go account, are structured as a free quota.
 You can work on your projects worry free, without the risk of generating an accidental bill.
 The quota might operate for a specific time period, for example, a month, or on a one-off usage basis.
 Here are some examples of Lite plan quotas:

 <ul>
 <li>Maximum number of registered devices.</li>